pietrop/autoEditSailsApi/notes/authentication_waterlock.md

  ## TO DO
  Define the action routes to lock down.
- Implement the methods that need to be either open or restricted by session.
+ Implement the methods that need to be either open or restricted through session.